agraef/raptor7/README.md

 In order to control a single Raptor instance instead, click the unlabeled button in the top left corner of the panel.
 The button turns blue to indicate that the instance was selected and is now receiving all control data.
 At most one instance can be selected at any one time, but you can switch instances at any time, and clicking the blue button in the selected instance again will switch Raptor back to omni control mode, in which all instances receive the control data.
 (The supported control surfaces discussed in *Special Device Drivers* below also offer controls which make instance selection quick and convenient.)

 Note that selecting Raptor instances only determines where the *control data* goes to.
-In contrast, MIDI *note data* is always received by all Raptor instances, subject to filtering by MIDI input channels which can be set in the panel (see *MIDI Controls* above).
+In contrast, MIDI *note data* is always received by all Raptor instances, subject to filtering by MIDI input channels which can be set in the panel.
 Thus you set the input channels to indicate which instances receive the note data from various input devices, but you select a Raptor instance to tell Raptor where you want all the control input to go.

 #### Saving and Loading MIDI Maps